 Aside from this, applicants are expected to embody the airline’s values and ethics.
 He/she must be professional, cosmopolitan, progressive, and empathetic.
 They must also be ready to take on a busy schedule.

 There should be no problems concerning the form if you will answer all parts truthfully.
-These can be done online or personally during Open Days.

 - The first step is to send your CV, where all background information and works can be seen.
 Submitting one that is arranged neatly and filled with the related background will improve your chances of being noticed.